sathwikpl69/Simple-Cryptocurrency/README.md

-# Simple-Cryptocurrency
+# Simple Cryptocurrency

-Build a basic cryptocurrency with wallet creation and transaction functionality
+## Features
+- Block creation and chaining
+- Wallet generation with ECDSA
+- Transaction signing and verification
+- Proof of work mining